felipedecampos/trivago-coding-challenge/docs/TASK_I_PRIORITIES.md

 **4\.
 Price filter returns incorrect results**

-Price filter is the first option users can set, so I assume it`s the most used by them to find their hotels.
-Therefore, this bug has a huge impact on most Trivago`s users.
+Price filter is the first option users can set, so I assume it's the most used by them to find their hotels.
+Therefore, this bug has a huge impact on most Trivago's users.

 ### High

 **2\.
 Pagination on search results page doesn't work**

-It`s important that users have access to all options in their search, but with this bug a user would be able to see the first page of results correctly.
-That`s why I classified it as High instead of Urgent.
+It's important that users have access to all options in their search, but with this bug a user would be able to see the first page of results correctly.
+That's why I classified it as High instead of Urgent.

 **5\.
 Sorting by distance to city center doesn't work**